Best Spring Break Ideas for Families in the Southeast

 Saint Simons Island is rich in history, with a 19th-century lighthouse and Revolutionary War-era battle sites.
 Afterward, lighten up at Neptune Park Fun Zone, complete with putt-putt, waterpark, playground and more, then walk over to Moo Cow Ice Cream for a sweet treat.

-To my mind, the most special of all is Cumberland Island National Seashore.
-Serene and undeveloped, Cumberland has an otherworldly feel, enhanced by deserted beaches, the ruins of an old mansion known as Dungeness, and wild horses that roam the beaches and trot amid the trees.
+For me, the most special of all is Cumberland Island National Seashore.
+Serene and undeveloped, Cumberland has an otherworldly feel, enhanced by deserted beaches, the ruins of an old mansion known as Dungeness, and wild horses that roam the shore and trot amid the trees.
 There are no cars and literally no services other than a couple of restrooms and water fountains.
-Due to its isolation, Cumberland is not ideal for babies and toddlers, but with older kids it’s a spectacular spot to get off the grid and spend meaningful time together.
+Due to its isolation, Cumberland isn’t where I’d take a baby or toddler, but with older kids it’s a spectacular spot to get off the grid and spend meaningful time together.

 For accommodations, you have two choices: the Sea Camp camping ground or, at the other end of the spectrum, the 19th-century Greyfield Inn, Cumberland’s one oasis of luxury.
 The Greyfield welcomes kids 6 and up.
 Be aware, though, that the overall ambiance is quiet and refined.
 If you’d like to explore the island but not stay there, base in nearby Fernandina Beach, Florida, and make a day trip via the ferry that leaves from St. Marys, Georgia, just over the state line.
 Advance reservations are a must.